AzimUmarov/my-pokemon-app/README.md

 Error handler works if API don't respond or you have slow connection and you can see error handler by quickly clicking button pagination next :)

-I use bootstrap for styling the project also w3School Css styles for tab layout in the modal window (https://www.w3schools.com/w3css/4/w3.css) and of course https://reactjs.org/docs/getting-started.html
+I use bootstrap for styling the project also w3School CSS styles for tab layout in the modal window (https://www.w3schools.com/w3css/4/w3.css) and of course https://reactjs.org/docs/getting-started.html

 ## Installation